Skeleton-Bobsled Latest Endeavor For Rams’ Caggiano

 With the Olympic Games occupying her TV set during most of her free time, Alexis Caggiano is in her happy place

-It certainly make sense.
+It certainly makes sense.

 After all, athletics has been part of her life since the age of four.
 For the star sprinter and recent La Salle Academy grad, it’s a journey that’s taken her from the gymnastic floor to the track oval and, who knows, maybe eventually a long sloping ice track going 80 miles per hour.